oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ## Payment Link
 Payment Link is a pre-built checkout page that allows your business to easily and securely accept payments online.
-You can share the link to your customers and they can choose various payment methods that OY supports inside the Payment Link.
-OY supports up to 17 payment methods– including Bank Transfer, E-Wallet, QR Code (QRIS), Credit and Debit cards.
+You can share the link to your customers and they can choose various payment methods that OY! supports inside the Payment Link.
+OY! supports up to 17 payment methods– including Bank Transfer, E-Wallet, QR Code (QRIS), Credit and Debit cards.
 Payment Links can be created without using any code/integration.
-However, if you need to create Payment Links from your website/application, OY also provides Payment Link API.
+However, if you need to create Payment Links from your website/application, OY! also provides Payment Link API.

 There are two types of Payment Link: